RWS/dd-webapp-custom-examples/docs/customizing/Change-the-skin.md

 ## Updating some other icons

-We'll also update some icons for the toc and the search bar background image.
+We'll also update some icons for the table of contents, as well as the search bar background image.
 This is also done inside the `icons.less` file.

 ```less